department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/team-onboarding/product-team-onboarding.md

 - One of the tools you'll be requesting is GitHub.
 It will also simplify your ability to track work and communicate with other VA.gov teams if you  connect your GitHub account to a [ZenHub account](https://www.zenhub.com/).
 ZenHub runs in the browser on top of GitHub, or you can install a plug in on Chrome or Firefox.

 ## VA Platform Collaboration Cycle
 As products and new features are developed for VA.gov, they go through a process called the Collaboration Cycle, where teams get feedback and guidance on their work to ensure it meets VA.gov experience standards.
-Each member of the team should familiarize themselves with this process and understand responsbilities, platform expectations, and required artifacts.
+Each member of the team should become familiar with the process and understand team responsbilities, Platform expectations, and required artifacts.
 - [VA Platform Collaboration cycle website](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/)

 ## Engineering-Specific Info